 There's a unit in the FBI that does this.

-And another question who swore to the warrant?
+And another question: who swore to the warrant?

 I'm pretty sure we know.

-Four times of us.
+Four times to us.

-All right, let me get buck in for the last word here.
+All right, let me get Buck in for the last word here.

-Sean, the the defense I'm seeing from Democrats on this is that there's other information that we don't yet know.
+Sean, the defense I'm seeing from Democrats on this is that there's other information that we don't yet know.

 And I knew that would be the case.